-During an interview with the Tampa Tribune in 1981, former World War II engineer Ken Beals recalled how the Reececliff was the only drive-in in Lakeland.
+During an interview with the Tampa Tribune in 1981, former World War II engineer Ken Beals recalled how the Reececliff was Lakeland’s only drive-in restaurant.
 He and the flyboys stationed at Drane Field nearby frequented the Reececliff to “drive in and park and have a Coke.“

-In 1953, the hiring of teenager Jeanette Mobley would prove to be an important move.
-Mobley aka Miss Jeanette would bake pies at Reececliff until her retirement in 2013.
+In 1953, hiring teenager Jeanette Mobley would prove to be an essential move.
+Mobley, aka Miss Jeanette, would bake pies at Reececliff until her retirement in 2013.

-Pies were already on the menu but it was during those key years that the scratch-made pies would become the thing of Lakeland legend.
+Pies were already on the menu, but the scratch-made pies would become the thing of Lakeland legend during those critical years.
 The pies have been a Thanksgiving staple in households for years.

-It was not only a thing of beauty but it tasted great.
-If that meat sauce was bottled I’d be all over buying a couple of jars.
+It was not only a thing of beauty, but it tasted great.
+If that meat sauce were bottled, I’d buy a couple of jars.

 We were directed to the Reececliff by the server at another burger restaurant in town.
-Marcela asked her whether there were any pie and coffee spots worth a visit.
+Marcela asked whether there were any pie and coffee spots worth visiting.
 She didn’t skip a beat and suggested the Reececliff.